Ivy9743225P/ivy9743225p.github.io/_posts/2024-08-01-applied-data-science-project.md

 → Metrics:

--Accuracy is at 55% (dropped by 32.3% from 87.3 in the previous imbalanced model, and increased slightly by 0.7% as compared to multimonial logistics regression model (resampled version).
+-Accuracy is at 57% (dropped by 30.3% from 87.3 in the previous imbalanced model, and increased slightly by 0.7% as compared to multimonial logistics regression model (resampled version).
--For Class 0, precision is relatively low at 0.33, indicating the model may incorrectly classifies some Class 0 samples as other classes.
-The recall is very low (0.14) which indicate g the model imay be missing most of the Class 0 instances.
+-This is expected as resampling forces the model to learn from all classes, reducing bias toward the majority class.- Class 0 and 1 now have non-zero F1 scores, meaning the model is at least making some correct predictions for these classes.
+-Recall improved for class 1 (0.35), meaning more instances of class 1 are now correctly classified.
--Macro Avg F1-score at 0.36 (improved from 0.31) reflecting a poor balance among the three classes.
+-Macro Avg F1-score at 0.40 (improved from 0.31), meaning the model is now more balanced across all classes.

 **Hyperparameter tuning need to be applied to help improve the performnce of the imbalanced and resampled data.**